Location: Hyannis, MA Category: Faculty Positions Posted On: Wed Mar 6 2019 Job Description:

 Developing students' digital literacy, academic, and metacognitive skills.

-Using a variety of instructional methods, techniques, and tools, including differentiated instruction and scaffolding, to accommodate differences in learning styles to develop student skills in math, writing, reading, social studies, science, and other related subjects.
+Using a variety of instructional methods, techniques, and tools, to include differentiated instruction and scaffolding, to accommodate differences in learning styles to develop student skills in math, writing, reading, social studies, science, and other related subjects.

-Write and co-teach the curriculum with support from the ABE Co-instructor and Career Navigator.
+Write and co-teach the curriculum with support from the Manufacturing Engineering Instructor and the IET Career Navigator.

 Teach the required number of weekly sessions, adding make-up sessions as needed.

-Record and monitor student attendance accurately, and communicate information to the Career Navigator and/or program administrators.
+Record and monitor student attendance accurately and communicate information to Co-instructor, Career Navigator and/or program administrators.

 Communicate with the co-teachers and administrative staff regarding any student, class, curriculum, programmatic challenges or issues.